 At Balfour Beatty, we believe that the daily huddle1 is a type of meeting that creates real value, and when properly executed, has the power to save time and increase productivity.
 The goal of the meeting is simple: quickly create understanding and alignment on where trades are working and identify any needs for crews to achieve production targets for the day.
 More specifically, huddles help teams check that work is progressing according to plan, and if it is not, identify what is needed to improve.

 So what makes the daily huddle unique?
 If you ask Balfour Beatty’s national lean construction leader, Bevan Mace, the difference lies in the discipline.
-That discipline extends to every facet of the huddle, from who attends to where it occurs, what is discussed and how long the meeting lasts.
+That discipline extends to every facet of the huddle, from who attends to where it occurs, what is discussed, and how long the meeting lasts.
 The concept of a huddle is not new; it has been used by sports teams for decades and is based on relatively straightforward concepts.
-But there are subtle lean practices and philosophies that distinguish a well-executed jobsite huddle.
+But some subtle lean practices and philosophies distinguish a well-executed job site huddle.

 Who attends a huddle?
 The huddle should be an informal but well-organized meeting that takes place in the Gemba, or where the work is being performed.
 Attendees should include a facilitator and key trade forepersons/supervisors.
 As a project progresses, those trade representatives are likely to change, growing or reducing in number, but the goal remains to optimize the size of the huddle.